Riicarus/Compiler/README.md

 #### Expression Statement

-Expression statement contains all kinks of statement which can return/construct a value.
+Expression statement contains all kinks of statements which can return/construct a value.

 ```text
 Expr:           BinaryExpr